leminhtuan2015/Today-I-Learn/backend_tools/GraphQL/GraphQL.md

   * /users/<id>/followers

 * **With REST, Client have to make three requests to different endpoints to fetch the enough required data.**
-* With REST Client do not know which data will response from API until you received the JSON response
+* With REST Client-side do not know which data will response from API until you received the JSON response
-* With REST, Client can NOT controll which data will fetch or post
+* With REST, Client-side can NOT controll which data will fetch or post

 #### GraphQL

-* With GraphQL Client just send a single query to the GraphQL server that includes the only data requirements
+* With GraphQL: Client-side just send a single query to the GraphQL server that includes the only data requirements
+* With GraphQL: Client-side make less request to server-side than REST API
-* With GraphQL, Client already know which data you will be received
+* With GraphQL: Client-side already know which data you will be received
-* With GraphQL, Client totaly controll which data will fetch or post
+* With GraphQL: Client-side totaly controll which data will fetch or post

  ```js
    query {